When Is It Worth Tailoring Clothes vs. Buying New?

 Items requiring more than two major alterations compound cost quickly.
 Each additional alteration adds labor, materials, and risk of something going wrong.
 When a single garment needs shoulder work, waist adjustment, and sleeve shortening, the combined alteration bill typically approaches or exceeds what a new, correctly sized equivalent would cost — with a better result in terms of how the finished garment looks and hangs.

-The 50% rule operates purely on financial logic, but it doesn’t account for the quality multiplier — the way a well-chosen, well-maintained premium garment holds and grows its value in ways a budget item never can.
+The 50% rule operates on financial logic, but it doesn’t account for the quality multiplier — the way a well-chosen, well-maintained premium garment holds and grows its value in ways a budget item never can.
 When you are working with high-quality pieces, the economics of tailoring shift dramatically in favor of alteration.
+Natural fibers respond to tailoring fundamentally differently than synthetic alternatives, and heritage brands introduce resale and collector value that transforms the alteration calculus.

 Consider a $300 wool blazer that needs a $45 hem.
 The arithmetic is simple: you invested $345 total in a garment that will last 10–15 years with proper care.
 That $45 represents a cost-per-year of roughly $3–$4.50 — less than a cup of coffee — for a garment that looks sharp, drapes correctly, and fits like it was made for you.
 The same $45 hemmed into a $40 polyester blazer costs more than the original garment itself and will still look like a budget garment regardless of the alteration quality.
 The fabric quality determines whether an alteration investment pays dividends or simply delays the inevitable replacement of a garment that was never built to last.